Skip to content

 Arranging Furniture to Enhance Visual Effects

 Furniture placement can greatly enhance the impact of colorful walls.
-Here are some tips to consider:
+Here are some tips:

 1. Create a focal point: Use your colorful wall as a backdrop for key furniture pieces.